IThreeM/I3M-Engine-Core/i3m-animation/README.md

-# fyrox-animation
+# i3m-animation

 Flexible, general-purpose, reflection-based animation system for game development.

-**NOTE:** even though this crate has `fyrox` prefix in its name, it can be used separately without any issues.
+**NOTE:** even though this crate has `i3m` prefix in its name, it can be used separately without any issues.

 ## Features